w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 - **Transferring** or **reserving** an asset implies that **equivalent** assets (i.e, native currency, like `DOT` or `KSM`) are withdrawn from _sovereign account_ of the origin chain and deposited into the sovereign account on the destination chain.
-Unlike teleporting an asset, it is not destroyed and re-minted, rather a trusted, third entity is used (i.e., Asset Hub) to **reserve** the assets, wherein the sovereign account of the destination chain on the reserve chain obtains ownership of these assets.
+Unlike teleporting an asset, it is not destroyed and re-minted, rather a trusted entity such as Asset Hub is used to **reserve** the assets, wherein the sovereign account of the destination chain on the reserve chain obtains ownership of these assets.
+Asset Hub serves as the primary reserve location for DOT in the Polkadot ecosystem.

   It's worth noting that this means that some other mechanism is needed to ensure that the balance on the destination does not exceed the amount being held in reserve chain.